GrapesJS/grapesjs/docs/modules/Traits.md

             type: 'checkbox',
             name: 'required',
         }],
-        // As by default, traits are binded to attributes, so to define
+        // As by default, traits are bound to attributes, so to define
         // their initial value we can use attributes
         attributes: { type: 'text', required: true }, },